Colchester Royal Grammar School: Before 1900: foundation, royal charters and early history

-Despite the paucity of mediaeval documentation, there is evidence to suggest that the school's origins can traced back to 1206, and indeed earlier to 1132.
+Despite the paucity of mediaeval documentation, there is evidence to suggest that the school's origins can be traced back to 1206, and indeed earlier to 1132.

 Several centuries later, following the dissolution of the monasteries by King Henry VIII, the royal charter of 1539 ensured that revenues were granted to the bailiffs and commonality of Colchester on condition that they founded a school; this was then enacted by the charter of Elizabeth I in 1585, on condition that at least £13 6s 8d be set aside annually for the schoolmaster.
 Revenue from other property was also granted, but this was later challenged in court during the reign of William III, and the arrangements were legally reconfirmed.
 By 1750, under the stewardship of Philip Morant, these revenues were worth £45 per annum and provided scholarships for two boys to study at the University of Cambridge.

 For most of its history, the school was small and run mainly out of the headmaster's house, with only minor changes until 1852 when the "big school" was built.
 At this time there was very little secondary education in northern Essex, and difficulties were exacerbated through friction between the headmaster of the school and the town's Corporation.
 Pupil numbers dropped, although the school took in a few "parlour boarders" to prepare for entry into the army or university.